joni0108/MQL-SDK/README.md

 1. Download or clone the SDK repository in your computer.
 2. If you have a Metatrader app already installed in your system, skip to the step **4**.
 3. Install the Metatrader 4 or 5 (or both) provided in the `softwares/metatraders` folder, or use your own.
-4. Go to the Metatrader data folder; if you used the own provided, he path are below in [default paths](#default-paths).
+4. Go to the Metatrader data folder; if you used the own provided, the path are below in [default paths](#default-paths).
 5. Copy and paste the `MQL-SDK` folder that is inside the `includes` folder into your `includes` folder in the metatrader data folder you navigated to.
 6. Copy and paste the files from the `libraries` folder of the SDK repository into the `libraries` folder of your metatrader data folder.
 7. Copy and paste the files from the `images` folder of the SDK repository into the `images` folder of your metatrader data folder.